 The next industrial revolution is here, and Biesse Group wanted to seize the opportunities it offers.
-The manufacturer and Accenture created an Industrial Internet of Things (IIoT) solution and pilot to build robust new aftermarket services.
+With Accenture’s partnership, the manufacturer pioneered an Industrial Internet of Things (IIoT) solution to build new, robust aftermarket services for its machines.

-As part of the full IIoT rollout, Biesse’s customers will be able to use a pay-per-use model and customize the services they receive from machine alerts to advanced services like in-depth machine analytics that improve the customer’s overall equipment effectiveness and productivity.
+Biesse’s customers use a pay-per-use model and customize the services they receive from machine alerts.
+They also benefit from advanced services like in-depth machine analytics that improve overall equipment effectiveness and productivity.
 The IIoT platform has been released to approximately 25 countries globally, including wood, glass and stone subsidiaries; dealers; and end customers.